rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/3-0-an-order-based-pov.md

 |---------------------------------------|
 ```

-Note that tree's root `r` is guaranteed to end up with one child only.
-That
+Note that the tree's root `r` is guaranteed to end up with one child only.
-is because it had no subsequent sibling that could turn into its second child.
+That is because it had no subsequent sibling that could become a second child.
-Based on that, and if one were to embed a second child order, the root's former
+Based on that, and if one were to embed a second child order, the root's
-first child `fc` would turn into a node with one child only.
-One can therefore
+former first child `fc` would turn into a node with one child only.
+Based on
-conclude that **iteratively embedding** more and more child orders will result
+that one might assume that **iteratively embedding even more child orders**
-in a linear order (i.e. a trace of nodes) after a finite amount of iterations.
+will result in a linear order (i.e. a trace of nodes) after a finite amount
+of iterations.